HOOP Policy 186 - Appendix B – Student Disciplinary Hearing Process

 1. Notice of Hearing

 In cases other than those in which immediate interim disciplinary action has been taken, the accused student will be given at least 10 calendar days' notice of the date, time and place for the hearing, the name of the hearing officer, a written statement of the allegation(s), including the identity of the complaining witness/complainant, and a summary statement of the evidence supporting such allegation(s).
-The hearing notice will provide instructions and set a deadline by which the student must notify the Dean if the student intends to appear through counsel or other designated representative.
+The hearing notice will provide instructions and set a deadline by which the student must notify the Executive Vice President & Chief Academic Officer ("EVP/CAO") if the student intends to appear through counsel or other designated representative.
 The hearing notice will be delivered in person or mailed to the student at the address appearing in the registrar's records.
 A hearing notice sent by mail will be considered to have been received on the third calendar day after the date of mailing, excluding any intervening Sunday.
-The date for a hearing may be postponed by the hearing officer for good cause or by agreement of the student and Dean.
+The date for a hearing may be postponed by the hearing officer for good cause or by agreement of the parties and the EVP/CAO.

 2. Impartiality of Hearing Officer

-The accused student may challenge the impartiality of the hearing officer up to 7 calendar days prior to the hearing by submitting the reasons for the challenge in writing to the hearing officer through the office of the Dean.
+A hearing officer will be selected by the EVP/CAO.
+The accused student may challenge the impartiality of the hearing officer up to 7 calendar days prior to the hearing by submitting the reasons for the challenge in writing to the hearing officer through the office of the EVP/CAO.
 The hearing officer is the sole judge of whether he or she can serve with impartiality.
-If the hearing officer disqualifies him- or herself, a new hearing officer will be appointed by the Executive Vice President for Academic and Research Affairs.
+If the hearing officer disqualifies him- or herself, a new hearing officer will be appointed by the EVP/CAO.
 The appointment of a new hearing officer may have an impact on the hearing date.

 3. Burden of Proof